RAVI-CHANDRIKA-05/CODEBASICS_CHALLENGE9/README.md

 AtliQ Mart is a retail giant with over 50 supermarkets in the southern region of India.
 All their 50 stores ran a massive promotion during the Diwali 2023 and Sankranti 2024 (festive time in India) on their AtliQ branded products. <br>Through this exercise the sales director wants to understand which promotions did well and which did not so that they can make informed decisions for their next promotional period. <br>

-# 2. Live Interactive Dashboard and Presentation
+# 2. Live Interactive Dashboard

+# 3. Presentation

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;